mvds314/regspline/README.md

 plt.plot(x,s(x))
 ```

-Several regression types are supported to extract the spline from data, including OLS, LASSO, and quantile regression.

-See the example files for more.
+Several regression types are supported to extract the splines from data, including OLS, LASSO, and quantile regression.
+See the example files.

 ## Installation